GhostToolsFR/GhostTools/README.md

 ## ⚙️ Installation
 1. Download the `GhostTools.exe` file provided upon license purchase.
 2. Double-click the file to launch the application.
 No additional downloads are required.
+3. Everything is designed for simple use, a help menu and documentation are available on the software.

 ## ⚠️ Ethical Use
 This tool is strictly reserved for cybersecurity professionals for **ethical security testing**.
 Any unauthorized or illegal use of this tool is strictly prohibited and against the licensing terms.